What is Real-Time GPS Tracker?

 Yes, if you have configured a keyword in the settings you can start and stop the tracker by sending a text message (SMS) to your phone.
 Please note

-that the tracker will only start/stop if the text message contains a specific phrase which consists of two parts:
+that the tracker will only start/stop if the text message contains a specific text phrase.

 - The first part is the sms password (also called "sms keyword") configured in your settings.
 If your sms password is "track123" this part looks

 - The second part depends on the command to be executed: